 - Substantially reduce greenhouse gas emissions to limit the global temperature increase this century to 2°C and strive to limit this increase to 1.5°C;

 - review countries’ commitments every five years;

 - provide funding to developing countries to enable them to mitigate climate change, strengthen resilience and improve their capacity to adapt to the impacts of climate change.

-Climate change is a global emergency that goes beyond borders, requiring coordinated solutions at all levels and international cooperation to move, inter alia, towards a low-carbon economy.
-It”s something that seriously compromises our future as a species.
-To deny this reality, scientifically proven, is an exercise of irresponsibility and absolute blindness.
-The denier speeches on climate change deserve no credit.
+Climate change is a global emergency that transcends borders, requiring coordinated solutions at all levels and international cooperation to move towards, among other things, a low-carbon economy.
+It is something that seriously compromises our future as a species.
+To deny all this scientifically proven reality is an exercise in irresponsibility and absolute blindness.
+Climate change denialist discourse deserves no credit.

-This theme offers many possibilities for having a very defined connection with daily experience, with the environment, with consumption habits and daily attitudes.
-It is essential to raise awareness of the importance of each student”s role.
+This topic offers many possibilities as it has a very definite link with daily experience, with the environment, with consumption habits and daily attitudes.
+It is essential to make students aware of the importance of their role.

-This proposal is part of a broader spectrum within the “Make Change” campaign, more or less generic for the 17 Sustainable Development Goals, with recommendations such as the Guide to Vagos to Save the World and with resources for students around the Sustainable Development Goals.
+This proposal is part of a broader spectrum within the “Make Change” campaign, more or less generic for the 17 Sustainable Development Goals, with recommendations such as the Lazy people’s guide to saving the world and with resources for students around the Sustainable Development Goals.

 In the Aragonese sphere, news items such as this one (similar to others about ice masses worldwide), related to the loss of extension of Pyrenean glaciers, can be commented on.